IPR Management

 Policies and Templates

-The Policies and Templates section offers standardized guidelines and documentation to streamline the IP assessment process, facilitate IP protection process, and support the use of standard agreement templates for technology transfer.
+The Policies and Templates section offers standardized guidelines and documentation to streamline the IP assessment process, facilitate the IP protection process, and support the use of standard agreement templates for technology transfer.
 This ensures legal clarity and compliance with institutional IP frameworks for evaluating and licensing technology.

 Component Purpose Relevant Tools Description Way When